Estates: Tenants of Kersey Priory Manor

 Useful Sources - Estates: Tenants of Kersey Priory manor

-· Documents relating to King’s College’s Kersey estate on Janus (see Links)
+· Catalogue of documents relating to King’s College’s Kersey estate on ArchiveSearch (see Links)

 · Saltmarsh, John (1967), King’s College: A Short History, Cambridge: King’s College